netresearch/dhl-module-shipping-m2/doc/src/EndUserDoc.rst

 You can filter orders by DHL label status using the *Filters* function above the order grid.

+.. admonition:: Note: additional module required

+   For this functionality, an additional module must be installed, see section `Installation`_.

+   The add-on module cannot be installed in |mage| 2.1.x, therefore this functionality is **not supported**.

 .. raw:: pdf

    PageBreak